+3.8.1.
 "Cold start PEMS trip" means a trip with conditioning of the vehicle prior to the test (as described in point 5.3 in the present Regulation).

-"Hot start PEMS trip" means a trip without conditioning of the vehicle prior to the test (as described in point 5.3 in the present Regulation), but with a warm engine with engine coolant temperature and/or engine oil temperature above 70 °C.
+3.8.2.
+"Hot start PEMS trip" means a trip without conditioning of the vehicle prior to the test (as described in point 5.3 in the present Regulation), but with a warm engine with engine coolant temperature and/or engine oil temperature above 70 °C. In the case that measuring the coolant temperature is not feasible, on request of the manufacturer and with approval of the approval authority, instead of using the coolant temperature, the engine oil temperature may be used.

+3.8.3.
 "Periodically regenerating system" means an exhaust emissions control device (e.g. catalytic converter, particulate trap) that requires a periodical regeneration